 - Make all work and workflow visible.
-Disciplined Agile teams will often make their work visible at both the individual level as well as the team level.
+DA teams will often make their work visible at both the individual level as well as the team level.
 It is critical to focus on our work in process, which is our work in progress plus any work that is queued up waiting for us to get to it.
 Furthermore, DA teams make their workflow visible, and thus have explicit workflow policies, so that everyone knows how everyone else is working.

 - Improve predictability.
 DA teams strive to improve their predictability to enable them to collaborate and self-organize more effectively, and thereby to increase the chance that they will fulfill any commitments that they make to their stakeholders.
 Many of the earlier promises we have made work toward improving predictability.

 - Keep workloads within capacity.
 Going beyond capacity is problematic from both a personal and a productivity point of view.
 At the personal level, overloading a person or team will often increase the frustration of the people involved.
 Although it may motivate some people to work harder in the short term, it will cause burnout in the long term, and it may even motivate people to give up and leave because the situation seems hopeless to them.
 From a productivity point of view, overloading causes multitasking, which increases overall overhead.